Updated May 25, 2020

-MDLs are different from class actions.
+MDLs are different from class action lawsuits.
 In class actions, every member of the class gets the same settlement amount.
 In MDLs, each plaintiff gets a separate amount based on his/her own case.

-At this time, there is one Zantac MDL.
-It is out of the Southern District of Florida (West Palm Beach).
+At this time, there is one Zantac MDL out of the Southern District of Florida (West Palm Beach).
 The MDL ID number is 2924.
 Judge Robin L. Rosenberg is presiding.
 The defendants include drug makers Sanofi and Boehringer.

 The standard legal fee for plaintiffs’ attorneys is 40% plus expenses.
 (In mass tort cases like Zantac with thousands of plaintiffs, “expenses” tend to be minimal.)